 Dan-Air's chairman said after just eight years of using the 707s, that they had been 'unsuccessful'.
 The affinity flights had also been a problem - many of the UK airlines had not stuck to the rules entirely.
 Transatlantic air travel was strictly controlled.
 The flights were a way of getting affinity groups to America on flights that were significantly cheaper than scheduled services.
 Soon after travel agents began started selling the seats, they began encouraging people to set up groups that would qualify them to travel.
 'Bird Watching Groups' quickly sprung up all over the UK, and people were found not to be members of these groups at all.
 Despite the rules saying that people had to be members of such a group for three months, and have a specific reason to travel to the USA.
 Nevertheless Dan-Air obtained several Boeing 707 aircraft and alongside those flights they were put to use on round the World charters for a German Tour firm as well as flying several high density charters in Europe.

-The new airline would train crews to the same high standards of service used at Dan-Air.
+The new airline, Air Europe, would train crews to the same high standards of service used at Dan-Air.
 The main difference would be the new aircraft type.
 Air Europe obtained the very aircraft that Fred Newman had refused to buy.
 The 737 200 Advanced.
 Air Europe launched a product that would go on to re-define how charter flights would operate in future.
 From now on, charter companies would offer more and more enticements to make their company the best to charter.

 the year of Air Europe's launch saw Dan-Air with a fleet that still included thirteen very old Comets lining up alongside Air Europe's brand new Boeings.
 Any surplus capacity that was not taken up by AE's parent company Intasun, would be quickly snapped up by any Tour Operator who would be only too happy to have their clients on such a smart airliner.
 Captain Alan Selby says;